rhcad/vgios/README.md

 # TouchVG for iOS

 This is a lightweight 2D vector drawing framework using [TouchVGCore](https://github.com/touchvg/vgcore) for iOS.
+It uses the CoreGraphics and UIKit frameworks to render shapes and handle gestures.

 Features described in [Online document](http://touchvg.github.io).
 Please visit [TouchVG Demo](https://github.com/touchvg/vgios-demo) to see more examples.